Cerdon

 - Who opposed Cerdon, and what was their argument?

 - Cerdon was opposed by early church fathers like Irenaeus, who argued that his teachings contradicted the apostolic tradition and the unity of God.
-They contended that the Old and New Testaments revealed the same God, who is both just and good, and that Christ's incarnation was real and essential for salvation.
+They maintained that the God of the Old Testament and the God revealed by Christ were one and the same, emphasizing the continuity of God's revelation.

 - Was Cerdon excommunicated, exiled, or executed?

-- Cerdon was excommunicated from the Christian community in Rome due to his heretical teachings.
+- Cerdon was excommunicated from the Christian community in Rome.
 There is no historical evidence to suggest that he was exiled or executed.

 - Which council condemned Cerdonism, and what did it decide?

 - Cerdonism was not condemned by a specific council but was denounced by early church fathers like Irenaeus.
-They decided that Cerdon's teachings were heretical and inconsistent with the apostolic faith.
+Their writings reinforced the orthodox position on the unity of God and the incarnation of Christ, effectively marginalizing Cerdon's teachings.

 - Did Cerdon ever recant?